+The Withdrawal (W) period extends until seven class days after mid-semester grades are distributed.
 A student desiring to withdraw from a course after the add- and-drop period must obtain signatures of both the instructor and the academic advisor.
+Online graduate students submit withdraw requests electronically and may ask for assistance in doing so from the Registrar (registrar@adrian.edu).
 When the signed form is returned to the Registrar's office, a grade of W will be recorded on the permanent record.
 No withdrawal forms will be accepted by the Registrar's Office after 5 p.m. on the seventh class day after publication of mid-semester grades.
 Students with severe illness or exceptional circumstances may petition the Academic Status Review Committee for late withdrawal.
+This grade does not count in computing the grade point average.